mmazzarini/GameEngine/README.md

 Repo containing a C++ game engine project based on The Cherno's Engine YT series.

 Disclaimer: This is NOT an engine of my property, nor some engine I have invented by myself.
-Its intention is solely educational.
+Its intention is solely self-educational.
 I have created the repo to follow some of Cherno's c++ engine programming lessons to learn and dive a bit deeper into the world of C++ game engines.
 All the linked/included third party libraries were added for personal educational purposes only and they do not serve any other purpose.